-Instructor's Toolkit for Henry Williams Simulations
+Instructor's Toolkit for Millie Larsen Simulations

 The cases were written so you can modify them to meet the needs of your curriculum.
-Since preparation is the key to a successful simulation experience, please read through the entire unfolding case before using it.
+Since preparation is the key to a successful simulation experience please read through the entire unfolding case before using it.
 The following recommendations are meant to help both faculty and students have a meaningful learning experience.

-- These cases were designed so students can use the ACE.S Essential Nursing Actions as a framework for thinking about the case and planning their nursing interventions.
-They should be introduced to these concepts before implementing the cases.
-The students will be more successful in the simulation scenarios if they review the introductory monologues and the recommended resources and tools prior to the simulation. - We have included best practices but realize that treatment varies by region.
-You may wish to include medications, treatments, and standards of care that are current practice in your area. - No intentional errors, such as incorrect treatments or medication doses, were included in these cases. - You may wish to increase or decrease the complexity of the scenario depending on the level of students that are participating.
+- These cases were designed so students can use the ACE.S Essential Nursing Actions as a framework for thinking about the case and planning their nursing interventions, so they should be introduced to these concepts before implementing the cases.
+They will be more successful in the simulation scenarios if they review the introductory monologues and the recommended resources and tools prior to the simulation. - We have included best practices but realize that treatment vary by region.
+You may wish to include medications, treatments, and standards of care that are current practice in your area. - No intentional errors were included in these cases, such as incorrect treatments or medication doses. - You may wish to increase or decrease the complexity of the scenario depending on the level of participating students.